‘Days Of Our Lives’ Spoilers: Chad Catches Abigail On A Date With Dario, Retaliates With Nasty Custody Battle?

 Days of Our Lives spoilers reveal that the situation between Chad and Abigail is about to get even worse.
 The couple, who recently split, seem to be headed for a major battle, and their son, Thomas, could be stuck in the middle yet again.

-According to Soap Hub, Chad DiMera will not be happy when he sees his estranged wife, Abigail Deveraux out on what seems to be a date.
+According to Soap Hub, Chad DiMera will not be happy when he sees his estranged wife, Abigail Deveraux, out on what seems to be a date.
 Chad will reportedly get angry and jealous when he walks in on Abigail and Dario, with his son, Thomas, looking like a happy little family.
 However, Abigail seemingly doesn’t want to date Dario.
 She only looks at him as a friend.
 Sadly, Chad won’t see things her way.

 Actress Marci Miller, who plays Abigail on Days of Our Lives, says that Dario is “a distraction” for Abby, who has no other friends to turn to during this hard transition in her life.
 Miller adds that Dario convinces Abigail to go out and celebrate her new job at the police station, and she reluctantly agrees.